koogetsu/about/README.md

-# about koogetsu
+# about Koogetsu

-koogetsu is a game developer in Japan.
+Koogetsu is a game developer in Japan.